What is Chiropractic?

 Sometimes physical and psychological difficulties are experienced together (such as injuries from traumatic accidents, chronic pain-causing low mood, etc.), and therapy may be used in conjunction with other healthcare services.

-For more information about our psychology service and/or to make contact, please click here.
+For more information about our psychologists and their services, please click here.